try {

 For example, quite often you'll have a couple of queries before the transaction (before the

-) and you'll want those queries executed no matter what happened (or not
+begin) and another couple of queries after the transaction (after either commitor rollback) and you'll want those queries executed no matter what happened (or not) in the transaction.

 No comments: